1- What is the DPT program?

 15- If I am reapplying, what do I need to do?

 All new application materials must be resubmitted for the upcoming admissions cycle to the University.
+See the PTCAS web site for full details on reapplying.

 16- How does the Admissions Committee decide who to admit?